-If you're GST-registered you must deduct any GST included in any gross schedular payment income-see page 14.
-GST-registered people claim the GST portion of their expenses in their GST return, not the IR 3.
+If you're GST-registered you must deduct any GST included in any expenses.
+GST-registered people claim the GST portion of their expenses in their GST return, not the IR3.

 ACC levies

 ACC will take into account all expenses shown in Box 26 when calculating any ACC levies due.